3.2 Opening, Closing and Backing Up the Origin Project File

 - Choose File: Save Project or click Save Project on the Standard toolbar.
 This will save everything in the current Origin workspace to the file name shown in Origin workspace title bar.
 Note: The Project Explorer folder that is active when saving the OPJ file will be the folder that opens when opening the OPJ file.

-- Choose File: Save Project As... and specify a Save In folder, File Name and Save as Type OPJ.
+- Choose File: Save Project As... and specify a path, a File Name and Save as Type of *opju or *.opj.

-- Right-click a folder or subfolder in Project Explorer to save only that folder and its subfolders into an OPJ file.
+- Right-click a folder or subfolder in Project Explorer to save only that folder and its subfolders to a separate project file.

-You can configure Origin to open a customized OPJ file on startup.
+You can configure Origin to open a customized project file on startup.
 Select Tools: Options, click the Open/Close tab and set Start New Project to Origin.opj.
 Click "Yes" at the prompt.
-Then, save your customized OPJ to the root of your User Files Folder using the name Origin.opj.
+Then, save your customized project to the root of your User Files Folder using the name Origin.opj.
 Each time you run Origin, your customized project will be loaded automatically.

 What is (and isn't ) saved with the Origin project file?